Rejoicing in Overflow

-- FOCUS (our ministry to those close to or in retirement): thank Jesus for Sandra and Roger Carter who have faithfully and fruitfully led this work for many years.
-As we look to relaunch, pray for inspiration for a new generation of leaders – with God’s equipping and envisioning – and a fruitful Spirit-led ministry for those it serves
+- FOCUS (our ministry to those close to or in retirement): As we look to relaunch, pray for inspiration for a new generation of leaders – with God’s equipping and envisioning – and a fruitful Spirit-led ministry for those it serves

-- Our new courses: Called to Influence, TSM (Training in Supernatural Ministry).
+- Our other courses: Called to Influence, TSM (Training in Supernatural Ministry).
 These would be life-changing and highly influential on the lives of those attending and on many lives outside the church

 - For those who have become disconnected (especially in the last couple of years of restrictions and lockdowns) to re-engage with small group life and love it!